"Midwestern asked the right questions to help us communicate our identity and created a site that allows us to engage our people."

 Sometimes the user wants more, so the site has clear navigation options as well as relevant content up front.
 The front page provides a Starting Point, so they don't have to self-navigate unless they want to.
 On the Starting Point page, users find quick information to help get them in the church and involved.

 A video from the current sermon series is the first large content item presented on the Home page.
-Regularly updated videos gets the user to interact with the site.
+Regularly updated videos encourage users to interact with the site.
 These videos also give the user a level of comfort before attending in person.

 A navigation bar is available both in the top right for user expectations of New, Events, Giving, and Log In, and at the bottom of the first screen for individualized topics aimed at getting users to the services.
 Hope City keeps users aware their church is active, growing and changing through regular News and Events postings.